 When applying for a home loan, it’s assumed that things like your current debt, credit score and debt-to-income ratio will be taken into consideration.
-Alas, that’s not always the whole story – especially if you’re on a commission-based income.
+Alas, that’s not always the whole story, especially if you’re on a commission-based income.

-That’s not to say that you can’t get approved for a mortgage when you’re on a commission-based income or similarly self-employed, but there’s more to it.Lenders love clients that are on a salary income, because it’s much easier to verify the income for Fannie Mae, Freddie Mac or FHA.
-When you’re on a commission income it gets a little trickier, because there’s a bit more story to tell to underwriting and possible documentation needed to back it up.
+You can get approved – but it’s tricky.Lenders love clients that are on a salaried income because it’s much easier to verify for Fannie Mae, Freddie Mac or FHA.
+When you’re on a commission income, it gets a little trickier — you’ll have to pay close attention to the underwriting process, and have documentation ready to back it up.

-Yes, it is easier to get an approval for a mortgage on a salary, but it’s good to know that there are guidelines and options for different incomes.
+So, what’s next?Yes, it is easier to get loan approval for a mortgage on a salary, but it’s good to know that there are guidelines and options for different incomes.
 Additionally, since it’s not as cut-and-dry as a salary, you’re going to need some help from experts, like the team at Accunet Mortgage.
 Unlike a lot of larger banks that only sell to Fannie Mae or that won’t do FHA, Accunet has the range to accommodate your situation with a complete line-up of loan products.

 Sign up for our email list to receive tips, tricks, rate updates and more!